 The Company has completed a detailed data compilation and geological interpretation reports which have prioritized drill ready targets on its Project 81.

-With improving commodity and junior resource financial markets, the Company as a Project Generator will continue to seek additional option and joint venture partners to earn into various selected targets that have been identified from this interpretation, the compilation of current and historic results, from the geophysical airborne survey flown in 2011, 2012 and 2017, and from the Gravity Gradiometer survey and AI study.
+It is anticipated that improving commodity and junior resource financial markets going forward, the Company as a Project Generator will continue to seek additional option and joint venture partners to earn into various selected targets that have been identified from this interpretation, the compilation of current and historic results, from the geophysical airborne survey flown in 2011, 2012, 2017, and 2023, and from the Gravity Gradiometer survey and AI study.